joed7/Python/syntax.md

         f=f*(i+1)
     return f
 ```
-Above is a example of a fuction which computes factorial.
-It expects one parameter as argument the number n, it does the computation and returns the computed value.
+Above is an example of a function which computes factorial.
+It expects one parameter as argument, the number n; it does the computation and returns the computed value.

 [Previous](https://github.com/joed7/fose_python/blob/master/varaible.md)  |  [Home](https://github.com/joed7/Python/blob/master/home.md)  |  [Next](https://github.com/joed7/fose_python/blob/master/modules.md)